Unity-Technologies/ml-agents/docs/Installation.md

     git clone https://github.com/Unity-Technologies/ml-agents.git

 The `MLAgentsSDK` directory in this repository contains the Unity Assets to add to your projects.
-The `python` directory contains Python packages which provide trainers, a Python API to interface with Unity, and a package to interface with OpenAI Gym.
+The `ml-agents` directory contains Python packages which provide trainers, a Python API to interface with Unity, and a package to interface with OpenAI Gym.